saint2706/Solutions-to-30-Days-Of-Python/Day_45_Feature_Engineering_and_Evaluation/README.md

 Welcome to Day 45!
 Today, we cover two critical aspects of the machine learning workflow: **Feature Engineering**, the art of creating better input features, and **Model Evaluation**, the science of assessing a model's performance beyond simple accuracy.

+> **Prerequisites:** Install scikit-learn with `pip install scikit-learn` so you can follow the preprocessing and evaluation walkthroughs.
+Need a reminder on managing packages?
+Revisit the Day 20 Python Package Manager lesson.

 ## 1. Feature Engineering

 Feature engineering is the process of using domain knowledge to create features that make machine learning algorithms work better.
 Good features can make the difference between a poor model and a highly accurate one.